 On 23 June 2016, the UK public voted to leave the EU.
 The Prime Minister subsequently announced an intention to serve notice of withdrawal under Article 50 of the Treaty on European Union no later than March 2017.
 Based on Article 50, the Treaty on European Union ("TEU") and all other EU Treaties shall cease to apply to the UK:

 - from the date of entry into force of the withdrawal agreement that the UK negotiates with the Union, acting through the Council; or

-This briefing note advises readers on the immediate considerations and anticipates how a Brexit will impact on the telecommunications industry in the UK.
+The current expectation is that the whole of the two year period will be needed to negotiate the exit provisions, therefore, in practice the British exit (Brexit) date cannot be before 2019, i.e. March 2019 if notice is given in March 2017.
+This briefing note advises readers on the immediate considerations and anticipates how Brexit will impact on the telecommunications industry in the UK.

-One important, albeit less evident, issue that has not featured in this debate is the impact that Brexit will have on telecommunications markets in the UK.
+One important issue is the impact that Brexit will have on telecommunications markets in the UK.
 This note discusses the effect that Brexit is likely to have on telecommunications market regulation in the UK, and the potential implications for stakeholders in the industry both within and beyond the UK.

 Telecommunications-specific regulation under EU law